lemire/fastrange/README.md

 See also:

-* Daniel Lemire, [Fast Random Integer Generation in an Interval](https://arxiv.org/abs/1805.10941), ACM Transactions on Modeling and Computer Simulation (to appear)
+* Daniel Lemire, [Fast Random Integer Generation in an Interval](https://arxiv.org/abs/1805.10941), ACM Transactions on Modeling and Computer Simulation, January 2019 Article No. 3 https://doi.org/10.1145/3230636

 This library provides a single portable header file that you should